 Imipramine increases the levels of chemical messengers in the brain that help in regulating the mood and treat depression.

-Sleepiness, Blurred vision, Constipation, Weight gain, Dry mouth, Difficulty in urination, Increased heart rate, Orthostatic hypotension (sudden lowering of blood pressure on standing)
+Sleepiness, Blurred vision, Constipation, Weight gain, Dryness in mouth, Difficulty in urination, Increased heart rate, Orthostatic hypotension (sudden lowering of blood pressure on standing)

 - ₹8Kivi Labs Ltd1 variant(s)

 - ₹8 to ₹22Baroda Pharma Pvt Ltd2 variant(s)

 Expert advice for Imipramine

 - The main dose should be taken at night as this drug may produce drowsiness or sleepiness.

 - It can take 4 to 6 weeks for Imipramine to start working.